gifarz/starwarsfilm/README.md

     }

 And then I put this code to display the title and characters of the starwars films in my website :

+This for displaying the films :

        {items.map(item => (
          <li key={item.episode_id}>
            {item.title}
          </li>
        ))}

+And this for displaying the characters:

        {items.map(item => (
           <li key={item.height}>